GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-1.md

 ```

 The `provided` scope should be used when the dependency is needed at runtime
 and compile time.
-However the specific jar will be supplied by the environment
+However, the specific jar will be supplied by the environment
 in which the code runs.
 For example, Java servlet containers such as Tomcat,
 Jetty, and App Engine supply `javax.servlet:javax.servlet-api`.